gpopesc/ytuner/README.md

 >
 >ip -br a #*and select your interface, then change it in your docker compose*
 >

-modify the fixed available IP address from yout network, the subnet and gateway acordingly in docker-compose then:
+Modify the fixed available IP address from your network, the subnet, and gateway accordingly in docker-compose, then:

 >docker-compose build
 >